Zbonzo1/Zbonzo1/README.md

 #### :man_technologist: About Me

 <p>
-  I am Jesse Annan, a motivated young student interested in solving problems, investing time and energy to overcome roadblocks, and learning from mistakes.
+  I am Zion Bonzo, a motivated young student interested in solving problems, investing time and energy to overcome roadblocks, and learning from mistakes.
 I yearn to establish myself in the tech space, preferably in Machine Learning.
 Hence, I am working towards becoming a mathematician, machine learning engineer, and lifelong researcher in both mathematics and machine learning space. <br>
   :zap: Fun fact: I enjoy watching :soccer::football::basketball::ice_hockey::wrestling::boxing_glove:; thus, I would love to explore the space of sports science with my growing knowledge of sports, mathematics, and machine learning.
  </p>